 "For a child is born to us, and a son is given to us, whose government is upon his shoulder: and his name is called the Messenger of great counsel: for I will bring peace upon the princes, and health to him."

 Thus based on this version we know the One who is coming is a messenger, sent to Earth to deliver a message to mankind.
 His message is of great importance to both Israel and mankind in general.
 Peace, too, will accompany this individual.
-The NASB lists four appellations this individual will be known by.
+The NASB lists four names this individual will possess.

 Hebrew Names of the "child" in v.
 6